Steve Harvey: Personal life

 Harvey has been married three times and has seven children (four biological children and three stepchildren).
-From his first marriage, to Marcia Harvey, he has two daughters (twins Brandi and Karli) and one son (Broderick Harvey Jr.).
-From his second marriage, to Mary Shackelford, Harvey has another son named Wynton.
+From his first marriage to Marcia Harvey, Harvey has two daughters (twins Brandi and Karli) and a son (Broderick Stephen Jr.).
+From his second marriage to Mary Shackelford, Harvey has a son named Wynton.
 The couple divorced in November 2005.
-In 2011, Collin County, Texas-based 199th District Court Judge Robert Dry expressed concern about Mary Harvey spreading false information about the divorce, with the judge suggesting that she had not been left materially destitute.
+In 2011, Judge Robert Dry, based in the 199th District Court in Collin County, Texas, expressed concern about Mary Harvey spreading false information about the divorce, with the judge suggesting that she had not been left materially destitute.

 In June 2007, Harvey married Marjorie Bridges, who he says is responsible for making him a better man and changing his life.
-Marjorie Harvey is mother to three children (Morgan, Jason, and Lori), all of whom Steve adopted.
-Steve and Marjorie have five grandchildren: three through Jason's marriage to his wife Amanda, one through Morgan's marriage to her husband Kareem, and one through Karli's marriage to husband Ben.
+Marjorie is a mother to three children (Morgan, Jason, and Lori), all of whom Steve adopted.
+They have five grandchildren: three through Jason's marriage to his wife Amanda, one through Morgan's marriage to her husband Kareem, and one through Karli's marriage to her husband Ben.
 Through 2017, Harvey and his family divided their time between Atlanta, where his radio show was broadcast and Family Feud was recorded, and Chicago, where he hosted his talk show for NBCUniversal from the company's Chicago studios, although he would host his radio show there as well.
 In 2018, Harvey moved his talk show, radio show, and Family Feud to Los Angeles.

-In January 2017, Harvey was met with criticism for his decision to meet with then-President-elect Donald Trump.
+In January 2017, Harvey was met with criticism from both within and outside of the black community for his decision to meet with then-President-elect Donald Trump.
 He defended his decision, citing that it would help spark positive changes.

-Harvey is a Christian and has attributed his success to his faith in God.
-He reports that he has followed a vegan diet for health reasons and has presented the rationale for his diet on his TV program.
+Harvey is a Christian, and has attributed his success to his faith in God.
+Harvey is an advocate for religious harmony, expressing reverence especially to Islam, and the belief that "to get to heaven, there's gotta be more than one route."
+Harvey also reports that he has followed a vegan diet for health reasons and has presented the rationale for his diet on his TV program.